 6.)
 Can I transfer my 529 funds to my kid?

 If you have a 529 account set up for your own education, you can transfer those funds to any of your beneficiaries.
 These changes do not affect your income taxes, but the funds can only be transferred to a beneficiary in your immediate family.

 7.)
 Can A 529 Plan expire?

 529 plans do not expire.
 Ever.
-Because of this, the person who the account is created for can pursue their education at any point in their life- even if its when they reach retirement age.
+Because of this, the person for who the account is created can pursue their education at any point in their life- even if it’s when they reach retirement age.
 The funds in the account will continue collecting interest so that there will be plenty whenever you decide to pursue higher education.

 8.)
 Can I use my 529 anywhere?

 The 529 is a portable fund and will move along with you.
-No matter what you state you are located in, you can use the funds in the account to cover tuition costs, book fees, dormitory fees, food plans, and even a computer if you need one for your classes!
+No matter what state you are located in, you can use the funds in the account to cover tuition costs, book fees, dormitory fees, food plans, and even a computer if you need one for your classes!